An Eater's Guide: The Best Food In New Orleans Right Now (15+ Restaurants)

 3.Willa Mae’s Scotch House

 On my first visit to New Orleans, this was my favorite restaurant.
 It was the last place I went, and the person who recommended it was not lying when they said it was the best fried chicken ever.
-I had yams, mac n’ cheese and cornbread as well, which were also impeccable.
-I highly recommend this place, but they don’t take reservations, so you’re probably betting on getting the timing just right to be seated in a reasonable amount of time.
+In fact, it was named an America's Classic in 2005 by the James Beard Foundation and given “"America's Best Fried Chicken” by The Food Network and the Travel Channel.
+I had yams, mac and cheese and cornbread as well, which were also impeccable.

 4.Cafe Du Monde